Powerful Multifamily Industry Ideas You’ll Surely Want To Know

 How Affordability Mandates and NIMBYism Discourage Multifamily Development

 In addition to rising development costs, the study also found that certain restrictions and regulations significantly impact whether or not a multifamily development project even happens in the first place.
-This finding is particularly alarming to multifamily industry analysts, considering the fact that our country is in the midst of a housing crisis.
+This finding is particularly alarming to us multifamily market analysts, considering the fact that our country is in the midst of a housing crisis.

 Among the many factors that developers consider when choosing a project site, they consider the market demand for any proposed units.
 Sadly, this study found that developers are often forced to reconsider their plans thanks to affordability mandates.
 Two common mandates include rent control and inclusionary zoning, which some multifamily industry experts say are misguided solutions to the affordable housing shortage.